 Apple cider vinegar is known for being a common at home remedy and using it as a detox can take it to another level.
 This detox simply calls for two tablespoons of apple cider vinegar, preferably unfiltered, eight ounces of warm or cold water, a teaspoon of ground cinnamon and a teaspoon of either honey, or a healthy sweetener of your choice.

 Cinnamon has a plethora of health benefits as well.
-It is loaded with antioxidants, helps with heart disease, lowers blood sugar levels, promotes mental health, and protects against cancer.
+It has loads of antioxidants, helps with heart disease, lowers blood sugar levels, promotes mental health, and protects against cancer.
 Your choice of sweetener is to add a little flavor to this concoction, which can be a little abrasive because of the vinegar.

 You can also swap out the cinnamon for cayenne, and or add lemon.
 I do not recommend doing this detox too frequently.
 On average I will do this one once a week to once every two weeks.
 If you feel so inclined this detox can be done daily, I have done it daily before as well.